 Grand Bazaar, Istanbul

 Get ready to get lost in one of the oldest and largest covered markets in the world situated in the heart of the old city of Istanbul – the Grand Bazaar.
 When it comes to shopping in Istanbul, this one cannot be missed!
-This sprawling, colourful and chaotic bazaar includes 60 streets covered by 5,000 shops that attracts 200,000 to 400,000 tourists’ every day.
+This sprawling, colourful and chaotic bazaar includes 60 streets covered by 5,000 shops, that attract 200,000 to 400,000 tourists’ every day.
 A heaven for shoppers interested in traditional shops and goods, these open streets also have several cafes and restaurants to try out the local Turkish cuisine.
 If you’re looking for bargains, this is also where you can do some cheap shopping in Istanbul.
 Turkey shopping can’t get better than this!

 A flea market is held on every Sunday in Istanbul near the Grand Bazaar, and Horhor Market in Aksaray on weekends.